 (that’s bad meaning good!)

-Delivered by a professional singer and rapper, the workshop uses skills such as writing, listening, learning and collaborating.
-The workshop aims to ‘catch young people early’, getting them to think about how they can use music and poetry to channel their energies into making a positive change within themselves and their communities.
+Delivered by a professional singer, rapper and spoken word artist Bad Lay-Dee, the workshop uses skills such as writing, listening, learning and collaborating.
+The sessions help children and young people to think about how they can use creative writing, music and poetry to channel their energies into making a positive change within themselves and their communities.

-The workshop is helping to create positive voices of the future and the aim is to make the workshop available to as many young people, as possible.
-If you are interested in booking the workshop or you would like to find out more information about the content and/or th facilitator, please get in touch.
+The workshop has been specifically designed to create positive voices of the future, and the aim is to make the sessions available to as many young people, as possible.
+If you are interested in booking a workshop or would like to find out more information about the content and/or the facilitator, please get in touch.

 “Donna (aka Bad Lay-Dee) is a joy to work with and has all the creative skills, natural teaching ability, innovation and passion that are often so hard to find in one person!
 The sessions she co-developed with the museum for Black History Season this year are amongst the best we’ve experienced and the whole team feels privileged to have worked with her.” – Hackney Museum, Heritage Schools Manager

-Read news article from hackney.gov.uk ‘Highest number of school children learn about Black History‘
+Read the news article from hackney.gov.uk ‘Highest number of school children learn about Black History‘